Node.js Request Path: DNS, TCP, libuv & Callbacks

 });

-The chunk is a Buffer from Node's read side.
-It contains bytes that were available when Node read.
-If your protocol uses newline-delimited messages, length prefixes, or fixed-size frames, parsing belongs in your code.
+});The chunk is a Buffer from Node's read side.
+It contains bytes that were available when Node read from the socket.
+If your protocol uses newline-delimited messages, length prefixes, or fixed-size frames, your code has to parse those.
 TCP gives ordered bytes.
 It does not give application messages.

-Backpressure crosses layers here.
+Backpressure crosses several layers here.
 The receiving process can stop reading from the net.Socket, either directly with pause() or indirectly because downstream work slows down.
 Node's readable-side buffering grows.
 The kernel receive buffer may fill.
 TCP flow control can reduce the sender's usable window.
 On the sending side, write() may start returning false as Node's writable buffering grows.

 if (!socket.write(payload)) {